 Shipping times and customs processing

 Standard courier services reach Sofia and major Bulgarian cities in 4–6 working days from the UK.
 Bulgaria is well served by DHL, DPD, and Speedy (the local carrier with national coverage).
-Customs processing in Bulgaria can be variable — some shipments above the €150 threshold clear quickly; others take several additional days.
+Customs processing in Bulgaria can be variable — some shipments clear quickly; others take several additional days.
 Use a fully tracked service to give your customers visibility and to maintain the proof of export records you need for VAT zero-rating purposes.

 Is Bulgaria worth targeting as an export market?

 Bulgaria's e-commerce market is smaller than Romania or Poland by volume, and average order values are lower than in Western Europe.
-However, it is growing, competition from other international sellers targeting Bulgarian customers is lower than in major markets, and the 20% VAT rate means the on-delivery charge picture is comparatively favourable.
-For UK sellers who already export to several EU markets, adding Bulgaria is straightforward — the process is identical to any other EU destination, and the charge dynamics are more manageable than for higher-VAT markets.
+But it is growing, and competition from other international sellers targeting Bulgarian customers is thinner than in the major markets.
+For UK sellers who already export to several EU markets, adding Bulgaria takes little extra work — and euro adoption has removed the one genuine quirk it used to have, so prices, customs values, and the €150 IOSS limit now behave exactly as they do across the rest of the euro area.
 ClearShip calculates the full charge breakdown for Bulgarian customers in the same way it does for all other EU shipping destinations.